hughlaw/themilldunfanaghy/src/pages/index.md

     A welcome with coffee and homebaking, complimentary water, wine, homemade oaties for your room and fresh milk when you want it.
 Our larger rooms also have a Nepresso machine.
+  intro2subtitle: ''
+  intro3: >-
     We now welcome our canine friends to The Mill.
 With such great walks in the area it seems a shame to leave your dog at home which is why we have two rooms where we allow dogs to stay.

+    Our dogs are very much part of our life here and so your dog is more than welcome at The Mill.
+As we have only two doggy friendly rooms please email to book.
+With notice we will provide walking information, dog water/food bowls,  drying towel, lead and poo bags.
+We have a large safe garden for the early morning exercise.
+We ask you to keep your dog on the lead inside the house and only in the conservatory downstairs.
+  intro3subtitle: Doggy Guidelines
   roomInfo:
     - price: From €80 per person
       roomHighlights: